-Why choose the LSE-PKU Summer School Study one of our unique courses, taught by LSE or PKU LSE and Peking University are two of the world's leading institutions for teaching and research and are ranked 25th and 27th globally by Times Higher Education for 2018.
+Why choose the LSE-PKU Summer School Study one of our unique courses, taught by LSE or PKU LSE and Peking University are two of the world's leading institutions for teaching and research and are ranked 27th and 24th globally by Times Higher Education for 2020.
 The summer school offers a variety of innovative courses (all taught in English) plus a two week Pre-sessional Chinese Language Course.
 These courses provide excellent opportunities to learn about China and its place in the world, all from within the context of studying in China.
 Mix with students and professionals from all over the world The LSE-PKU Summer School attracts university students and graduate professionals from across the world.
 Our students represent the best universities around the globe from undergraduate to doctoral level, and our professional participants also come from many different industries including finance, law, media, banking, governments and NGOs.
-This incredible diversity enriches class discussions and provides excellent networking opportunities for those thinking about the next steps in their academic or professional lives Explore Beijing, one of the world's most exciting cities Beijing is one of the largest and most dynamic cities in Asia, providing a fascinating base from which to learn more about China's economy, politics and social policies, and also to understand how China interacts with the rest of the world.
-Nowhere else is the contrast between old and new quite so dramatic.
-The Peking University campus is also one of the most beautiful in China.
-The campus, known as "Yan Yuan" - the gardens of Yan - is situated in the Haidian District in the northwestern suburbs of Beijing.
-The campus includes many traditional style Chinese buildings, a large lake and several former residences and buildings used in old Imperial China.
-It stands near the Yuan Ming Gardens and the Summer Palace.
+This incredible diversity enriches class discussions and provides excellent networking opportunities for those thinking about the next steps in their academic or professional lives.
+"Due to the diversity and the fact that most of the people I met were so well-read, it meant that meeting every single person became an opportunity for me to grow and prosper as an individual on an intellectual level."